Annex A: Semantic Clarifications for blu.schema.json

 - Group pins together into an interface with a meaningful name.

-- Use the following convention when giving a name to a pin: if the pin belongs to an interface start the name with the name of that interface followed by a period.
+file,chat,auth,cameraor similar interface with the same role in the design, prefer the same interface name. - Use the following convention when giving a name to a pin: if the pin belongs to an interface start the name with the name of that interface followed by a period.
 If the rest of the name is more than one word, separate the words by a hyphen.
 Examples: file.save, file.save-as, file.convert-to-uppercase, where the interface name is file.

 A.3 Pin contracts and types